saimn/sigal/docs/index.rst

 ``-t THEME, --theme THEME``
   Specify a theme directory, or a theme name for the themes included with Sigal

+``-n NCPU, --ncpu NCPU``
+  Number of cpu for parallel execution (default: 1)

 Configuration
 -------------

-The configuration for the gallery must be set in ``<input_dir>/sigal.conf.py``.
-An example file with explanations on the settings is available in ``tests/sample/sigal.conf.py`` and is shown below:
+The configuration must be set in a ``sigal.conf.py`` file in the current directory.
+It can also be specified with the ``-c`` flag.
+An example file with explanations on the settings is available in ``sigal/templates/sigal.conf.py`` and is shown below.
+This file is copied to the current directory with the ``sigal init`` commmand.

 .. literalinclude:: ../sigal/templates/sigal.conf.py
    :language: python